 I have a tale to tell you today about a little piece of furniture that nobody wanted, not even me.

-I bought it to use as a piece to demonstrate how to make and paint furniture with DIY chalk paint at a craft event I was invited to speak at when we first moved to the lake.
 The stool was perfect for the demonstration for a few reasons, mainly it was small and easy to transport, but was perfect that I could show the progression of the chalk painting steps on each of the legs.
-I left the first leg untouched to show the original finish and then used the other 3 legs to show the 3 steps… painting, distressing and waxing.

 Once the speaking engagement was over, I brought the stool home, but didn’t have anywhere to use it.

-I asked my daughters and friends if they would like the stool if I finished it and added new fabric to the cushion, but they all declined.
 I tried it in a few rooms in my house, but I just could not find a spot for it, but I couldn’t part with it since it was a classic and sturdy little stool.
 I put it in my garage and that is where it sat for two years until I found a use for it last weekend.

-Ed and I were out on the deck reading and relaxing on these rattan rocking chairs.
-To make ourselves comfy we brought over one of the deck dining table chairs to use as an ottoman to put our feet up.
 That is when I said to myself, “I need to buy an outdoor ottoman to use with these chairs.”
 At the same time in the back of my mind, I was also thinking that we can just make do with using one of the dining chairs as living at the lake has taught me I don’t need need, need, need everything to make me happy.

-Then pop…the lightbulb went off in my head and I remembered the stool in the garage that nobody wanted and went to the garage to get it.
+Then pop… the lightbulb went off in my head and I remembered the stool in the garage that nobody wanted and went to the garage to get it.

 The seat cushion is leather and although it looks pretty bad, it is intact.
 I still had the chalk paint I made for the furniture painting demonstration and finished painting the wood part on the stool.